andretietz/retroauth/retroauth-android/README.md

 </manifest>
 ```
 ### 4. Create a Provider implementation
-Since every Provider may have a different way of authenticating their request, you have to tell how this should work
+Since every TokenProvider may have a different way of authenticating their request, you have to tell how this should work

 ```java
 public class MyProvider implements Provider<Account, AndroidTokenType, AndroidToken> {